pascallaliberte/sharpen.page/ten.md

 ### Q: Why are you offering this level of personalization for free?

-A: I'm only going to run it for free for a period of time, then I might stop the offer, charge a fee for it, or standardize the ten articles.
+A: I'm only going to run the "I'll tailor the articles week to week" offering for a period of time, then I might standardize the ten articles or maybe I'll make it more official and charge a fee.

 ### Q: Are you just going to send me manual emails each week?